elotroalex/chiens/_texts/translation.md

 - of sugar mills, bagasse pestered by gnats ...
 - Mother Earth, I understood your cloak and sword language
-- my brothers the browns bit between the teeth
+- my brothers the brown, the teeth's bite
-- my brothers feet beyond the starting gate and in the torrent
+- my brothers, feet beyond the starting gate and in the torrent
 - my sister the shooting star, my brother the crushed glass
 - my brother the blood kiss of the head cut on the silver platter
 - and my sister the epizootic and my sister epilepsy